mahvalenterj/formulario-de-inscricao-html-css-javascript-master/README.md

 Login Page Application
 This project is a simple HTML login page with CSS styling and JavaScript for interactive effects.
 The page has two forms, one for user registration and another for login.
-It also includes social media login options for Facebook, Google Plus, and LinkedIn.

 The following files are included in this repository: